 The Farmer's and Merchant's Bank Building was built in 1892 for the first bank in Downers Grove.
 The bank was organized on May 10, 1892.
 The officers of the bank included Charles Curtiss, President, W.A.
 Tope.
 M.D., Vice President, and W.H.
 Edwards, Cashier.
 The Directors were Jake Klein, Conrad Buschman, Charles Mochel, L.P.
 Narramore, Albert Smart and T.T.
 Thompson.
 The group of ladies who had formed the Ladies' Library Association in 1891 were delighted when the bank donated a room in the building for the first public library in Downers Grove.
 For a few years in the early 1890's the Post office was housed in an office at the east of the Bank building with the entrance on Curtiss Street In 1895 the building also housed the Reporter Columbian Magazine.
 William James Herring was the contractor for the Farmer's and Merchant's Bank Building as well as several other buildings on Main Street.
-Though considerably remodeled and without its tower this historic building still stands at the northeast corner of Main of Farmers and Merchant's
+Though considerably remodeled and without its tower this and Curtiss Streets.

-William James Herring,

-Contractor and builders

-Bank Building.

-Designed and built

-401 Maple Are. for

-his family.

-and Curtiss Streets.
+William James Herring, Contractor and bulders of Farmers and Merchant's Bank Building.
+Designed and built 401 Maple Auc. for his family.